 But now, finally, he has returned to Europe in order to open his very first restaurant on this side of the Atlantic: CUT, at 45 Park Lane.

 Mirroring the original CUT in Beverly Hills (which already has successful spin-offs in Vegas and Singapore), it’s a modern American steak restaurant offering everything from prime dry and wet aged beef to salads, pan-roasted lobster, plus sautéed and roasted whole fresh fish.

 However given the restaurant’s name – and its possession of “the widest and best selection of beef available in London” – you’ll probably want to go for a steak.

 Helping it down, it will come as no surprise that there are cocktails, including a negroni trolley (with one number aged in an American oak barrel), and a dedicated list of cognac cocktails.
 Oh, and there’s a wine list with bottles that range from a reasonable £35, to a punchy £8,000.

 Which is also reasonable, when you consider that it’s from 18882.

-NOTE: CUT is open for breakfast, lunch, dinner and brunch on Sundays.
+NOTE: CUT is open daily for breakfast, lunch & dinner.
 You can reserve on their website here.